 Put up an ad of a woman in white gloves holding a ketchup popsicle to show just how irresistible they are.
 Don’t even try to sex it up.
 Just sit back and watch the heathens trip over themselves to throw money at you.

-So now your operation is humming with pallets of ketchup coming in and your family’s wondering if everything’s okay, but you’re selling these bad boys left and right so they’re leaving well enough alone.
+So now your operation is humming with pallets of ketchup coming in.
+Your family’s wondering if everything’s okay, but you’re selling these bad boys left and right so they’re leaving well enough alone.
 The woman with the white gloves even got some!

 In comes Big Ketchup Popsicle™, freshly bought out by some conglomerate.
-They’re rolling in money and have a massive marketing agency behind them shooting music videos and working on deals with Disney.
+They’re rolling in money and have a massive marketing agency behind them shooting music videos and working on deals with Disney about lightsaber packaging.
 What is little ol’ you supposed to do here?
 Bow down to Big Ketchup Popsicle™?
 No. You’re better than that.

 You don’t need deep pockets to succeed with digital marketing.
 Sure, larger competitors can dump money into ads so their product shows up first in search results—but that doesn’t always work.
 Lots of people actively avoid clicking on ad links out of spite, instead opting for the first few non-ad results (which we call “organic” results).